Great Divide Montana: Current operations

-The mountain features one of the best terrain park areas in Montana.
-There is a fairly powerful snowmaking system which allows early openings and construction of all five terrain parks.
-Great Divide is well known for its Terrain Parks and hosts a variety of events featuring those parks.
+Great Divide is known for its terrain parks and hosts a variety of events featuring those parks.
+There is a snowmaking system which allows early openings and construction of all five terrain parks.

 Great Divide starts at a base of 5,730 feet and offers more than 1600 acres of terrain.
 The mountain has five lifts and one rope tow that access over 140 trails covering 1500 acre.
 There are paid and/or volunteer patrollers on duty at all times.
 The area is usually closed on Mondays and Tuesdays, and offers night skiing on Fridays 4 p.m. to 9 p.m.
 Great Divide offers lessons daily from 100 a.m. til 4 p.m., with instruction taking place in the Backyard Beginner's Area.
 There is an all-mountain ski team that is a 7-week program for kids aged 7 to 19, an average of 130 kids participate each season.

 Location

-Great Divide Ski area is just over 95 miles from Great Falls, Montana and just over 129 miles from Missoula Montana.
 The ski area is located about 22 mi west-northwest of Helena, Montana off Highway 279 (Lincoln Road), and then another 7 mi up Marysville Road near the small community of Marysville, Montana.